wizo06/japanese/docs/index.md

 On a side note, [here](https://youtu.be/XE5M-MP5ngg) is a fun video where a native speaker (Kaz) nitpicks Dogen's pitch-accent from one of his videos.

 When I say "learn pitch accent", I don't necessarily mean that you have to memorize all the pitch accent patterns and rules.
 All you need to do for now during your beginning stage, is to be **aware** that pitch accent exists.
 Once you're aware that it exists, it will be a lot easier to notice them moving forward.
+You can use these websites to help identify a word's pitch-accent:

-You can use the [OJAD website](http://www.gavo.t.u-tokyo.ac.jp/ojad/eng/phrasing/index) to look up a particular pitch-accent pattern of any word or sentence (it doesn't give you the correct pitch-accent pattern all the time, but it works well 99.9% of the time), or use the [FORVO website](https://forvo.com/) to listen to native speakers pronounce a particular word.
+- [OJAD](http://www.gavo.t.u-tokyo.ac.jp/ojad/eng/phrasing/index) to look up a particular pitch-accent pattern of any word or sentence (it's correct 99.9% of the time).
+- [FORVO](https://forvo.com/) to listen to native speakers pronounce a particular word (each sound sample is user-submitted).
+- [Youglish](https://youglish.com/japanese) to listen to native speakers pronounce a particular word by searching through YouTube videos.

 ### 4. Grammar